-Volunteers are valued and important members of the Nevada State Museum history team.
-They provide service to the museum that impact tourism, education, artifact preservation, and research.
+Volunteers are valued and important members of the Nevada State Museum team.
+They provide service to the museum that impacts tourism, education, artifact preservation, and research.
 After reading the short descriptions of the volunteer opportunities here, please complete the volunteer application and we will contact you about getting started.

 Immediate openings available